ovotech/circleci-orbs/terraform/README.md

 1. Select the 'ci/circleci: terraform_plan' check.
 1. Enable 'Require branches to be up to date before merging'
 1. In the CircleCI project advanced settings, enable 'Only build pull requests'.

+## Private Terraform Module Registries

+You can use this orb with private Terraform Module registries.

+To specify the registry api token, set TF_REGISTRY_HOST and TF_REGISTRY_TOKEN environment variables in the CircleCI settings.